iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The Art of Peace begins with you.
+> It is better to offer no excuse than a bad one.
 >
-> — Morihei Ueshiba
+> — George Washington

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->